freude/NanoNet/README.md

 ### Running the tests

-All tests may be run by invoking the command:
+If the source distribution is available, all tests may be run by invoking the following command in the root directory:

 ```
 nosetests --with-doctest